tradle/about/README.md

 We need a new metaprotocol that is storing the data on another p2p network with high reliability.
 We came up with several designs (and so far prototyped one of them), but each has its issues.
 For the underlying DHT and files we used TomP2P, explored OpenKad and have now rewritten with bittorrent-dht which is battle-tested as part of the Popcorn Time app.

-We am aware of Permacoin, Filecoin, Maidsafe, Tahoe-LAFS - good ideas there - but none of them quite fits the bill.
-We want a design that is specific to storing transactions in the DHT/DFS, not large media files, one that derives security properties from the blockchain to help deflect attacks on the DHT, does not introduce a new blockchain and has high encryption guarantees - not only the transaction body is encrypted, but also the location, with the shared secret of transaction participants.
+We do not want to turn a blockchain into a database, but rather we want it to serve as a global transaction log, with which we wil synchronize our databases.
+We am aware of different decentralized storage mechanisms, like Permacoin, Filecoin, Maidsafe, Tahoe-LAFS - good ideas there - but none of them quite fits the bill.
+We want a design that is specific to storing transactions, not large media files, one that derives its security properties from the blockchain, does not introduce a new blockchain and has high encryption guarantees - not only the transaction body is encrypted, but also the location, with the shared secret of transaction participants.
 We also need dynamic access rights allocation, so if I sent you an order, you could later share it with your accountant.

 We discussed the subject of "DHT + blockchain" with bitcoin core devs Matt, Jorge, Pieter and Mike.
 They all agree this is not simple to achieve and they expressed a concern "do not bring DHT security problems into the blockchain", and "do not bloat the blockchain".